ilopushenko/miev0_matlab_interface/README.md

 ## Validation

 ## Known issues
-- Not all messages of the original code are currently displayed in the MATLAB Command window.
+- Not all messages of the original code, including those governed by the PRNT input flag, are currently displayed in the MATLAB Command window.
 - For two extreme test cases Tback and Tforw parameters differ from pre-computed values more than all other parameters in average.
 Yet, the difference is not that large and appears to be within acceptable range.

 ## Build